PaddlePaddle/book/02.recognize_digits/README.md

 where $ \text{softmax}(x_i) = \frac{e^{x_i}}{\sum_j e^{x_j}} $

-For an $N$-class classification problem with $N$ output nodes, Softmax normalizes the resulting $N$ dimensional vector so that each of its entries falls in the range $[0,1]\in\math{R}$, representing the probability that the sample belongs to a certain class.
+For an $N$-class classification problem with $N$ output nodes, Softmax normalizes the resulting $N$ dimensional vector so that each of its entries falls in the range $[0,1]\in {R}$, representing the probability that the sample belongs to a certain class.
 Here $y_i$ denotes the predicted probability that an image is of digit $i$.

 In such a classification problem, we usually use the cross entropy loss function: